shanmugha30/Twitter-Sentiment-Analysis/README.md

 # Extracting Features from Cleaned Tweets
 1.Bag of Words

 2.TF-IDF

 3.Word Embeddings(word2vector)

 # Evaluation Metric:
 F1_Score is the metric used as it is weighthed average of precision and recall.It is suitable for uneven class distribution problems.

 # Result:
-Using Support Vector machine by using word-to-vector method we obtained highest f1_Score.
+Using Support Vector machine by using word-to-vector feature extraction method I obtained highest f1_Score.